Chapter 5 : Section 34

 Documentation

-Document the young adult’s voluntary termination of services (including the reason for termination) in Notes tab.
+Document the young adult’s voluntary termination of services (including the reason for termination) in the Notes tab.

 Document assistance provided to young adult to complete and submit the Independent Living Program/Transitional Independent Living Program - Youth/Young Adult Grievance in Notes.